Kids and Pet Doors: Keeping Young Children Safe

 For an economically friendly option, the PetSafe Electronic Smart Door functions similarly with RFID technology (just no microchip scanning).
 Both the SureFlap Microchip Door and PetSafe Dog Door are designed to keep out raccoons and other wildlife by opening only for your pets.
 This means no more unwanted guests in your home!

 See our full selection of Electronic and Automatic Pet Doors for more options.
 Keep in mind that smart pet doors are designed to restrict strays and critters from accessing your home, not specifically to block kids from accessing.
-While the locking system will help keep children out, it’s important to always keep a close eye, and to consider further safety precautions below.
+While locking systems like that in the Dog Mate 215 & 216 Dog Door will help keep children out, it’s important to always keep a close eye, and to consider further safety precautions below.

 Further Precautions: An automatic pet door is the best dog door option for a home shared by pets and children, however, it is not a guaranteed safety measure.
 While a microchip or RFID sensor should only let your dog pass through the door, there’s a chance that an escape-artist child may slip through right behind them.